-Good tasting wine will come down to two things: firstly, having a good quality wine.
-There is still a stigma lingering from a bad boxed wine experience decades ago, and sometimes people assume that wine on tap means a lesser quality wine.
-This is not the case at all, with more wineries making as much of their wine available on tap as possible.
-Secondly, the wine has to be fresh.
-That means it must be treated correctly to avoid over-oxidization or over-heating.
-Kegged wine actually makes this a lot easier, as the wine never touches air or gas until it is about to be served to a customer, and a keg is less susceptible to variations in temperature.
-Wine on tap eliminates bottles left sitting around already open, or being stored incorrectly.
+Wine that tastes good comes down to two things–good quality wine and keeping the wine fresh.
+Some people assume that wine on tap means a lesser-quality or lower-cost wine (Franzia anyone?!).
+This is not the case at all, with wineries making more of their premium wine available on tap.
+For wine to stay fresh it must be treated correctly (much like a significant other), avoiding overoxidization and/or overheating.
+Kegged wine actually makes this a lot easier, as the wine never touches air or gas until it is about to be served to a guest, and a keg is less susceptible to variations in temperature.
+Wine on tap means the first glass poured is as fresh as the last.

 “Most people get over the stigma really quickly once they taste the wine”, says David Gordon, co-founder of Richer Pour, a fine wine on tap purveyor.